Women in the Middle Ages: High Middle Ages (1000–1300)

 Moreover, the growing cult of Mary Magdalene allowed destitute women, such as the poor, widowed, prostitutes, and former priest's wives to seek refuge at Magdalene houses.
 The parallel cult of the Virgin Mary reframed contemplation of Christ through Mary's suffering.
 Regarding the role of women in the Church, Pope Innocent III wrote in 1210: "No matter whether the most blessed Virgin Mary stands higher, and is also more illustrious, than all the apostles together, it was still not to her, but to them, that the Lord entrusted the keys to the Kingdom of Heaven".
 Both cults allowed secular women to engage with female sanctity where they had been previously excluded due to their non-celibate status.

-Secularly, female rulers became incredibly prominent in the twelfth and thirteenth centuries.
+Secularly, female rulers became prominent in the twelfth and thirteenth centuries.
 The Empress Matilda fought for the right to rule her father's kingdom, successfully guaranteeing an extension of her lineage and the rule of the Plantagenets.
-Her son married the infamous, Eleanor of Aquitaine (1122–1204) who was one of the wealthiest and most powerful women in Western Europe during the High Middle Ages.
+Her son married Eleanor of Aquitaine (1122–1204), who was one of the wealthiest and most powerful women in Western Europe during the High Middle Ages.
 She was the patroness of such literary figures as Wace, Benoît de Sainte-Maure, and Chrétien de Troyes.
 Eleanor succeeded her father as suo jure Duchess of Aquitaine and Countess of Poitiers at the age of 15.
-Constance, Queen of Sicily, Urraca of León and Castile, Joan I of Navarre, Melisende, Queen of Jerusalem and other queens regnant exercised political power.
+Constance, Queen of Sicily, Urraca of León and Castile, Joan I of Navarre, Melisende, Queen of Jerusalem, and other queens regnant exercised political power.

 The development of canon law also impacted Christian women's status.
 The Fourth Lateran Council solidified the need for consent within marriage, assuring women of some autonomy.
 However, men such as Thomas Aquinas dictated that women owed their husbands a conjugal debt.